aryan1410/WorkFlow/replit.md

 ## Overview

-Academic Project Tracker is a Flask-based web application designed to help students manage their academic projects and tasks.
+Academic Project Tracker is a comprehensive Flask-based web application designed to help students manage their academic projects and tasks with advanced collaborative features.
 The application provides a dashboard for tracking project progress, deadlines, and task completion across different courses.
-It features an intuitive interface for creating, editing, and organizing projects with associated tasks, status tracking, and deadline management.
+It features an intuitive interface for creating, editing, and organizing projects with associated tasks, status tracking, deadline management, file uploads, team collaboration, email verification, and progress analytics.

 ## User Preferences